jasongrimes/fretboardfoundation/_chapters/020-chords/090-keys.md

 Transposing keys is much easier on guitar than on an instrument like the piano.
-On guitar the fingerings in different keys are mostly the same, just anchored around a different part of the fretboard.
+On guitar the fingerings in different keys are mostly the same, anchored around a different part of the fretboard.
 As a result,
-on guitar it is much more efficient to learn a few keys well than it is to practice in every key.
+on guitar it is more efficient to learn a few keys well than it is to practice in every key.

 ## Finding the sharp/flat notes in a key

-### Order of sharps and flats

-When all the 12 chromatic notes are arranged in order of ascending fifths, each key adds one more sharp or flat note to those in the key before it.
-The order in which sharp and flat notes are added to the keys also follows a sequence of fifths.

-Order of sharps: F C G D A E B
-Mnemonic: *Father Charles Goes Down And Ends Battle*

-Order of flats: B E A D G C F (the reverse)
-Mnemonic: *Battle Ends And Down Goes Charles' Father*

 ### Natural keys